JohanABlomqvist/Blackbeard-s-Revenge-PP2/README.md

 - Readme help from [Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md).
 - [Dev-Bowers](https://dev-bowers.com) for serving as an inspiration for the layout of my site.
 - [Web Dev Simplified](https://www.youtube.com/watch?v=G6JTM-zt-dQ) helping me with the css for the game.
-- [Code with Ania Kubów](https://youtu.be/Ubh_k18sX4E) Help with the code for the game.
+- [Code with Ania Kubów](https://youtu.be/Ubh_k18sX4E) Helped with the code for the game.
 ## Content
-All the written content is done by Johan Blomqvist.
+- All the written content is done by Johan Blomqvist.
 ## Media
 - Midway AI for making the background picture.
 - Font Awesome for the nav icons and social icons.
 ## Acknowledgments
 - Chatgpt for being a good learningtool, asking it the right questions can give you alot of clarity on code and how to build it.
 - One of my friend's named Thomas Kjos that works in game development, alot of help and talk's with him over the last week.
-- Lauren-Nicole, my mentor
+- Lauren-Nicole, my mentor for all the support.
 - Kera Cudmore, for all the information about the Readme-file.
-- Stack Overflow for having great examples of JS
+- Stack Overflow for having great examples of JS and CSS working in tandem.